BCDevOps/openshift-wiki/docs/RH-SSO/ServiceDefinition.md

 #### Access

 Each realm has an its own web interface that development teams can use for self-serve administration.
-To integrate with your Web or Mobile application you can use these industry standard protocols:
+To integrate with your Web application the following industry standard protocols are available:

  * OpenID Connect
  * OAuth 2.0
  * SAML 2.0

-For Mobile the BC Government DevHub produced the following SDKs:
+For native mobile apps, the BC Government DevHub produced the following SDKs:

  * [iOS SDK](https://github.com/bcgov/mobile-authentication-ios)
  * [Android SDK](https://github.com/bcgov/mobile-authentication-android)